What Documents Do I Need for a Business Valuation? Complete Checklist

 What happens if I can’t locate certain requested documents?

-Should I provide information my accountant holds or just what I have?
+Should I provide information my accountant holds?

-Can I submit documents in batches or should everything come at once?
+Can I submit documents in batches?

 Conclusion

 Comprehensive document preparation directly impacts valuation quality, defensibility, and timeline efficiency.
-Core requirements include three to five years of financial statements, tax returns, organizational documents, operational data, and industry-specific materials.
 Organized proactive provision accelerates timelines by weeks while preventing analytical gaps that compromise conclusion reliability.
+Sofer Advisors provides comprehensive business valuation services with detailed customized information request lists backed by dual ABV and ASA certification, 180+ five-star Google reviews, and Inc. 5000 recognition.

-This article provides general information for educational purposes only and does not constitute legal, tax, financial, or professional advice-consult qualified professionals regarding your specific circumstances.
+This article provides general information for educational purposes only and does not constitute legal, tax, financial, or professional advice – consult qualified professionals regarding your specific circumstances.